 - Acknowledgement of Speaker Comments: The speaker’s comments will be received and filed (for written copies) by the board.
 If appropriate, and for clarification purposes, the board president or superintendent may seek additional information from the speaker.
 The board president will thank the speaker for their comments.
 The board, at its discretion, may choose to place the topic on a future agenda or delegate any action to the administration.

-- Conduct and Remarks Out-of-Order: Undue interruption or other interference with the orderly conduct of board business cannot be allowed.
+- Conduct and Remarks Out-of-Order: Undue interruption or other interference with the orderly conduct of board business will not be allowed.
 Defamatory or abusive remarks are always out-of-order.
 The presiding officer may terminate the speaker’s comments if, after being called to order, they persist in improper conduct or remarks.
-If disruptive the individual making the comments, or any individual causing disruption, will be asked to leave the board meeting.
+If disruptive, the individual making the comments or any individual causing disruption will be asked to leave the board meeting.

 Individuals, including students, who have a complaint about employees may bring their complaint to the board only after they have followed board Policy 1003.3 Complaints about School Personnel, in addressing their concern.

 Note: Members of the public do not have a legal right to participate in board meetings.
-The board needs to make the determination how best, if at all, to involve the public in board meetings.
+The board makes the determination how best, if at all, to involve the public in board meetings.